 Haĝiēn casually looked to his side to make sure Qûarzar was busied with work at her station.
 She sat on a chair similar to his made out of Rhodium.
 Although precious on Earth, it was an abundant metal on their planet.
 The table facing her was also built out of the silver-white, metallic material.
 Its surface so polished it could be used as a reflector.

 Psychokinetically, he pressed the few keys needed for the ship’s external light to illuminate and go from dim to vivid bright for several long and short intervals.
 Instead of the usual hologram, Haĝiēn watched a large, smooth monitor thinly carved out of rock crystal quartz.
 It conducted energy as everything else in the ship and it was powered by starlight.

 He grinned at the Earthling’s reaction.
 He’d arrange it so he could view a close-up of her face.
-She laughed narrowing her brows and scratched her head.
+She narrowed her brows, scratched her head, and laughed.
 Her eyes were round and her hand flew to her mouth and covered it.
 Haĝiēn wasn’t sure why she did that but it fascinated him.

 He flickered the lights a few more times and fearlessly, she waved back.